History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 The secondary coil connects to the ribbon and this coil is wound of very thick and flat wire.
 Efficiency, frequency response and distortion levels depend on the quality of the transformer, the magnet and the way the ribbon is combined with other units.

-Both the Decca and the Audax produce a very precise and correct sound which is achieved nowadays by tweeters which have a metal coated membrane/diaphragm.
-If compared to a soft dome tweeter, the soft dome is less precise.
-All depends of course if correct phase is achieved.
+Both the Decca and the Audax produce a very precise and correct sound which is achieved nowadays by tweeters that have metal coated membranes/diaphragms.
+If compared to a soft dome tweeter, the soft dome is less precise but friendly to the ear whereas metal domes and ribbens do sound very pure.
+Naturally a correct phase must be achieved.

 VINTAGE